Karen Flaherty: Director, Navy Nurse Corps

 Flaherty was the 22nd Director of the Navy Nurse Corps and the Deputy Chief, Wounded, Ill, and Injured at the Bureau of Medicine and Surgery from 2009 to 2010.
 In August 2010, she assumed duties as the Deputy Surgeon General of Navy Medicine at the Bureau of Medicine and Surgery.
 She was relieved by Rear Adm.
 Dr. Michael H. Mittelman in November 2011 and retired from the Navy in January 2012.

 Education

 Flaherty received her Masters of Science in Nursing Administration from the University of Pennsylvania and has held senior executive leadership positions at Thomas Jefferson University Hospital in Philadelphia, Pennsylvania, St. Francis Hospital in Wilmington, Delaware, and the Philadelphia Veterans Affairs Medical Center in Philadelphia, Pennsylvania.

 Awards

 Flaherty is authorized to wear the Legion of Merit (two awards), Meritorious Service Medal, Navy and Marine Corps Commendation Medal (two awards), Navy and Marine Corps Achievement Medal, Meritorious Unit Citation (two awards), National Defense Service Medal (three awards), Humanitarian Service Medal, Armed Forces Reserve Medal, Navy and Marine Corps Overseas Service Ribbon, Saudi Arabia and Kuwait Liberation Medals.

 Personal

-Karen Flaherty is married to Steve Oxler, a physician specializing in emergency medicine.
-They have one daughter (Lizzy Oxler).
+Flaherty is married to Steve Oxler, a physician specializing in emergency medicine.
+They have one daughter, Lizzy Oxler.